open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-64/index.rst

 Neural Stimulation
 ****************************
-headstage-64 provides onboard electrical and optical stimulatus generators.
+headstage-64 provides onboard electrical and optical stimulus generators.
 Stimulus trains can be parameterized in a similar way to the master-8 or pulse pal.